Northeast Neighborhood Socials and How Seniors Can Combat Social Isolation

 It’s hard to embrace the aging process without the support of family members or friends by your side.
 For many, getting older is inversely proportional with the size of our social circles due to life changes such as retirement, widowhood, loss of friends and family, driving restrictions, or lack of mobility.
 Fortunately, dedicated research over the past couple of decades has helped us get a better look into the causes and prevention of loneliness in seniors.

-For those who are looking for more intensive contacts with fellow seniors, programs - like the Northeast Neighborhood Socials - are popping up to mitigation loneliness and strengthen our communities.
+For those who are looking for more intensive contacts with fellow seniors, programs - like the Northeast Neighborhood Socials - are popping up to mitigate loneliness and strengthen our communities.
 Here are four additional ways to help combat social isolation and promote connectedness:

 Driving restrictions can be hard for just about anyone to accept.
 For many of us, having access to adequate transportation can bring a sense of independence, the ultimate goal in promoting social health.
 Which is why it’s so important for family members and friends to reach out and offer rides to their loved ones, or help them learn the public transportation system.
-Providing special transportation options to seniors also aids in social integration.
+Providing special transportation options to seniors also aids with social integration.

 Cultivating a hobby or interest is two-fold: it provides seniors with a sense of purpose, and reduces the likelihood of succumbing to the negative factors of social isolation.
 Participating in group activities like card games or arts and crafts is inherently social in nature.
 Helping others through volunteerism also kindles social enrichment.
 Seniors should start with the things he or she likes doing, or look into organizations like the Senior Corps who specifically match senior volunteers to the places where their services are needed.